last update: October 2022

 World War II Monuments

-The area is teeming with World War II memorials related to the construction of the Thailand-Burma railway that involved 200,000 thousand of casualties.
+The area is teeming with World War II memorials related to the construction of the Thailand-Burma railway that involved an estimated 200,000 casualties.

 The bridge is situated in the Northwestern part of Kanchanaburi City, crossing the Khwae Yai river.
 Although it is not the exact bridge from the book, it has become the symbol bridge for commemorating the atrocities that took place.
 Every year by end of November “The River Kwai Bridge Festival” takes place in memory of the allied bombing of the bridge.